Wednesday, May 5, 2010

 Prayer, questions and vocabulary words from last week’s lesson

 Vocabulary Words: (Write words on the board and discuss with class)

-Story: "Prodigal Son/Lost Son" and ask questions from Take Home Sheet that will be sent home today.
+Story: "Prodigal Son/Lost Son" and then ask questions

 Introduce activities: Who always loves us when we make mistakes?
 Who always forgives us?
 Should we forgive others?
 What do you say when you do something wrong?
 What should we say when someone says they are sorry?

 sermons4kids.com- Three Wishes object lesson with group activities, puzzles, coloring page, worship bulletin

 calvarycurriculum.com- The Prodigal Son (Luke 15:11-32) lesson with memory verses, circle the correct words, true or false, fill in the blanks, puzzles, and color sheets.